flutter-cavalry/saf_util/README.md

   Future<void> delete(String uri, bool isDir);

   /// Creates a directory and all its parent directories.
+  /// Returns the created directory as a [SafDocumentFile] object.
   ///
   /// [uri] is the URI of the directory to create.
   /// [names] is a list of directory names to create.